 Are there costs involved?

-There is a suggested donation of $50-$125 to host an activity or booth, depending on the size and budget of your organization.
-SCOS obtains all the necessary permits for the street closure and access to activity areas along each route, however, we ask that all Presenters be completely self-sufficient in running their activity, which means bringing all needed equipment, staffing and supplies.
+For non-profit organizations there may be a suggested donation requested to help cover event costs to host an activity or booth, depending on the size and budget of your organization.
+OSSCC obtains all the necessary permits for the street closure, however we ask that all presenting organizations be completely self-sufficient in running their activity, which means bringing all needed equipment, staffing and supplies.

 What kinds of activities are encouraged?

-SCOS has a range of programming.
-We emphasize interactive and fun activities that promote physical activity, health, sustainable living, environmental stewardship, community, safety and access.
+We welcome a range of programming, yet we emphasize interactive and fun activities that promote physical activity, health, care for the natural environment, community and safety.

 Please note that space is limited and the event may not be able to accommodate all groups wishing to participate.
 However, our selection committee strives to ensure a broad representation of groups related to the event’s goals to promote healthy and sustainable life-styles, community and quality of life.